d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 the weights of the output layer to obtain the same function.
-There is nothing special differentiating the first hidden unit vs. the second hidden unit.
+There is nothing special differentiating the first and second hidden units.
 In other words, we have permutation symmetry among the hidden units of each layer.